Original Dixieland Jass Band: Original New Orleans Jazz Band

 When the New Orleans Jazz style swept New York by storm in 1917 with the arrival of the Original Dixieland Jazz Band, Jimmy Durante was part of the audience at Reisenweber's Cafe on Columbus Circle when ODJB played that venue.
 Durante was very impressed with the band and invited them to play at a club called the Alamo in Harlem where Jimmy played piano.

 Durante had his friend, Johnny Stein (the previous drummer and leader of the group), assemble a group of like-minded New Orleans musicians to accompany his act at the Alamo.
 Stein did so, with a band consisting of fellow veterans of the Laine bands in New Orleans, other than pianist Durante.
 In late 1918 they recorded two sides for Okeh under the name of the New Orleans Jazz Band.
 They recorded the same two numbers a couple of months later for Gennett under the name of Original New Orleans Jazz Band, and in 1920 the same group recorded again for Gennett as Jimmy Durante's Jazz Band.
 They later billed themselves as "Durante's Jazz and Novelty Band".

-Sicilian influence

-Both LaRocca and Sbarbaro were children of immigrants from the Italian region of Sicily.
-The Sicilian capital of Palermo had long held cotton and citrus fruit trade with New Orleans.
-This resulted in the establishment of a direct shipping line between the two port cities which enabled a vast number of Sicilians to migrate to New Orleans, and other American cities, between the late 1800s and early 1900s.
-With this migration, Sicilian sound was brought to New Orleans and integrated with regional African-American music.
-The band would capitalize on this growing integration.